VebjornG/graphQL-apollo-testproject/README.md

 # API made with GraphQL and Apollo

 This is a test API with mock data which is hardcoded.
-This project was made through Apollo.
+The project was made using Apollo.
+Read more about apollo [here](https://studio.apollographql.com/)

 Apollo's lift-off course companion app
 [Live Demo App](https://lift-off-client-demo.netlify.app/)